Strong Lensing and $H_0$: Current State of the Art

 The measurement from SN Refsdal \cite{Kelly2023a} is not precise enough to help solve the ``Hubble tension.''
 Given the uncertainties \cite{Grillo2020, Kelly2023a}, it is consistent with both \textit{Planck} and the local distance ladder method \cite{Riess2022}.
 The latter is only 1.5$\sigma$ away from the best fit, thus consistent with the SN Refsdal analysis.

 The important lessons from SN Refsdal are two.
 First, the blind efforts succeeded to the level that only the most optimistic practitioners of cluster lens modeling would have expected.
 SX appeared exactly where and when it was predicted to be, and the inferred value of \Ho\ is perfectly consistent with those of other methods.
 It did not have to be this way, considering the complexity of the mass distribution in \macs.
-SX could have appeared elsewhere or at a different time, and \Ho\ could have turned out to be 30 or 100 \hunit.
-Second, 6\% is a very small uncertainty for an absolute distance measurement from a single system, and compelling arguments show that it is not significantly underestimated \cite{Grillo2020, Kelly2023b} when the data quality is as high as in this case.
-A simple $\sqrt{N}$ scaling suggests that ten systems will suffice to reach $\sim 2$\% precision and thus contribute to solving the Hubble tension if no yet-to-be-discovered systematic floor arises.
+SX could have appeared elsewhere or at a different time, and \Ho\ could have turned out to be 30 or 100 \hunit. {This blind prediction helps build confidence in the models.
+Although it is clearly impossible to prove that a better model does not exist, the best models appear to be sufficiently precise and accurate, to the extent that we can probe them empirically.} Second, 6\% is a very small uncertainty for an absolute distance measurement from a single system, and compelling arguments show that it is not significantly underestimated \cite{Grillo2020, Kelly2023b} when the data quality is as high as in this case. {We stress that high-quality data is vital to obtain this kind of precision.
+The model from \cite{Grillo2020} is constrained by 89 spectroscopically confirmed multiple images arising from 28 distinct sources.
+Most clusters to date do not have the same level of empirical constraints \cite{Oguri2023}, although the situation is rapidly improving \cite{Bergamini2023}.} A simple $\sqrt{N}$ scaling suggests that ten systems similar to \macs\ will suffice to reach $\sim 2$\% precision and thus contribute to solving the Hubble tension if no yet-to-be-discovered systematic floor arises.